 - Leave the purse at home instead.
 Swap it for a backpack that can fit the water bottle and an extra layer that you might take off due to the sudden change in weather.

 Now that we’ve got that settled, how can you get here for your Sintra day trip?

 We all love Portugal because – while at times preferable – renting a car is not strictly necessary to make the best out of your travel experience.
 Sintra is, of course, no exception.

-There are a couple of ways to get to Sintra, by car, UBER or public transport.
+There are a couple of ways to get to Sintra, either by car, UBER or public transport.
 A train leaves from Sete Rios station in Lisbon and goes straight to the Sintra central station.
 A ticket is around 3 euros, and the train leaves Lisbon about once every half hour.
 More information about train routes can be found here and also here.
-You can Sintra-Cascais hop-on hop-off travel bus pass here.
+You can also see the Sintra-Cascais hop-on hop-off travel bus pass here.